Ken-B/RoR_julia_eg/README.md

 ## Conclusion

-This is my first attempt at connecting a web app with julia.
-I hope this has been useful and again, feedback is a gift so feel free to tell me what you think through the issues.
+This is my first attempt at connecting a web app with Julia.
+I'm happy to see it working.
+I hope this has been useful for you and again, feedback is a gift so feel free to tell me what you think by opening an issues, even just for comments.